Upper School Curriculum

 AP Biology

-AP Biology is a college-level lecture/laboratory course that covers a wide range of topics outlined by The College Board, including biochemistry, molecular and cell biology, genetics, biotechnology, botany, human biology, ecology, and evolution.
-Throughout all topics, the engineering of living systems based on their chemical structures is emphasized, and the efficiency of biological processes is analyzed through mathematical concepts, such as statistics.
-Students must be prepared to regularly do extensive independent review and take responsibility for their own learning.
-Critical thinking and problem solving, with the ability to apply concepts learned in previous and other math and science classes, are essential to success.
+AP Biology is a college-level lecture/laboratory course covering a wide range of topics outlined by The College Board including biochemistry, molecular and cell biology, genetics, biotechnology, botany, human biology, ecology and evolution.
+The engineering of living systems based on their chemical structures is emphasized throughout all topics, and the efficiency of biological processes is analyzed through mathematical concepts, such as statistics.
+Students must be prepared to regularly do an extensive independent review and take responsibility for their learning.
+Critical thinking and problem solving, applying concepts learned in previous and other math and science classes, are essential to success.

 Prerequisites: Honors Biology and Chemistry, with science teacher recommendation based on classroom performance.